 Life Goes On

-Jack (played by Tom Hanks) in the movie “Cast Away” was lost for four years on a deserted island, all alone facing death and losing hope of survival in every minute he spent there.
-What kept Jack going and helped him survive, was the thought of his loved one, Kelly, waiting for him still, or more accurately, the possibility that she is still waiting.
-This thought was his string of hope to a better tomorrow and that someday he might, just might, see her again, which in turn ignited this survival mode.
-He was then rescued and finally went home, but only to find that life moved on as everyone thought he was dead and therefore everyone moved on with their lives.
-Even Kelly moved on and got remarried, and he was really hurt and sad that lose her again, only this time it is for real.
+Jack (played by Tom Hanks) in the movie “Cast Away” was lost for four years on a deserted island, all alone, facing death and losing hope of survival in every minute he spent there.
+What kept Jack going and helped him survive was the thought that his loved one, Kelly, was still waiting for him, or more accurately, the possibility that she was still waiting.
+This thought was his string of hope for a better tomorrow, and that someday he might, just might, see her again, which in turn ignited this survival mode.
+He was then rescued and finally went home, but only to find that life moved on as everyone thought he was dead, and therefore, everyone moved on with their lives.
+Even Kelly moved on and got remarried, and he was hurt and sad that he lost her again, only this time it was for real.

 Life does move on.
 If we exclude the dramatic devastation that Jack went through in his four years all alone on that island and the fact that not being with her for all this time was not a choice he had, the simple truth is that people do move on, and that is just life.

-Some of us relocate for schooling or work, and as we go off for a few years, regardless of how long or short that might be, the loved ones whom we left behind will adjust to fill the voids we left and just get on with their lives.
-That does not mean they no longer love us, it only means that they did a very basic instinctive reaction that all humans do towards any change that occurs in their lives, they adapted.
-We need to always be aware of that, and know what we are letting go and for which priority, as it is all about our priorities in life.
-No matter what the reasons were, external or internal, its ultimately your own decision and responsibility of what happens with your life.
+Some of us relocate for schooling or work, and as we go off for a few years, regardless of how long or short that might be, the loved ones we left behind will adjust to fill the voids we left and just get on with their lives.
+That does not mean they no longer love us; it only means that they did a fundamental instinctive reaction that all humans do towards any change that occurs in their lives; they adapted.
+We must always be aware of that and know what we are letting go and for which priority, as it is all about our priorities in life.
+No matter the reasons, external or internal, it’s ultimately your decision and responsibility for what happens with your life.

-The trip was also an eye opener for all of us on the harsh reality of the world toward many of our fellow humans, who live their lives on the go and by force, i.e. the refugees for instance.
-We have lots of blessings in our lives today that we take for granted, simply because we grew up having them without a care in the world.
-Until you go on such a trip, and you find yourself not able to take a shower for a full day, let alone several days or weeks, or carrying a good 20kg-40kg on your back for hours, or even having to find a private spot to answer the call of nature, since your lovely toilet is not there with you.
-The truth is we need to be more self-aware of the blessings we take for granted and be more appreciative to all what we have, and all of those who help us (i.e. our maids, drivers, workers etc.) because the truth is, no one knows if we will always have those blessings.
-Just open your eye a little wider today and pay attention to every beautiful thing you have that you did not notice yesterday, and thank God for all his blessings that millions of other people can only dream of.
+The trip was also an eye-opener for all of us on the harsh reality of the world toward many of our fellow humans who live on the go and by force, i.e., the refugees.
+We have many blessings in our lives today that we take for granted simply because we grew up having them without a care in the world.
+Until you go on such a trip, and you find yourself not able to take a shower for a full day, let alone several days or weeks, or carrying a good 20kg-40kg on your back for hours, or even having to find a private spot to answer the call of nature since your lovely toilet is not there with you.
+The truth is we need to be more self-aware of the blessings we take for granted and be more appreciative of all that we have and all of those who help us (i.e., our maids, drivers, workers, etc.) because the truth is, no one knows if we will always have those blessings.
+Just open your eyes a little wider today and pay attention to every beautiful thing you have that you overlooked yesterday, and thank God for all his blessings that millions of other people can only dream of.

-In short, life does go on, with you or without you, and before you know it, it will be over, so make sure you live the life you want and make it worth it.
+In short, life goes on, with or without you, and before you know it, it will be over, so make sure you live the life you want and make it worth it.

-• Never be too proud to pay credit where its due, and always say thank you to those who earned it
+• Never be too proud to pay credit where it is due, and always thank those who earned it.

 • Life is too short to live from the side bench only

-• The worst day in your life is the day you look back and wish you have done something only to realize its already too late.
+• The worst days are when you look back and wish you had done something, only to realize it’s already too late, and regrets kick in.

 More Posts